Seasonal Staff Positions

 - Additional increments may be assigned by the director to reflect program responsibilities.

 *** If you have more than one degree at a particular level, you will be recognized at the next highest level.
 For example, if you have both a B.A. and a B.S. then you would receive the increment for having a Master’s Degree.
 Please note that increments are not cumulative.

 Example: A staph member who has worked 3 years at NYSC and 2 years at GSMS, and who holds a bachelor’s degree and teaching certificate, would be paid $78/day:

-The Foundation will operate the National Youth Science Camp (NYSC) at Camp Pocahontas hosting approximately 100 students representing each of the United States and the District of Columbia (2 delegates each) and an additional 17 international students representing 8 countries.
+The NYSF will operate the National Youth Science Camp (NYSC) at Camp Pocahontas hosting approximately 102 students representing each of the United States and the District of Columbia (2 delegates each) and an additional 17 international students representing 8 countries.